olmozavala/2D_OpenCL_ACWE/README.md

     'I' -> To start and stop iterations of the algorithm (once the ROI has been selected) 'B' -> To alternate between using all or one of the image channesl 'S' -> Selects a new image.

+# Update submodules
+If something gets updated into one of the repositories, you can pull the changes by cd into the folder and doing normal pull.

+    cd 2D_OpenCL_SDF
+    git pull origin master